RN CHPN, HNB-BC, C-IAYT, E-RYT500, NASM-CPT

 TEACHING AND MENTORING IS MY LIFELINE.

 I believe our soul purpose in life is to mentor the next generation.
 I tell my teacher trainees to suck me dry with questions.
-My goal at the end of every course is to have them surpass me in accomplishment, and for them to literally blow the damn doors off the inspirational and movement community.
+My goal at the end of every course is to have them surpass me in accomplishment, and for them to literally blow the damn doors off the end of life and movement community.
 I’m working to create an army of spiritual badasses.